jinjingngo/leetcode/JavaScript/Algorithms/ArrayPartitionI/README.md

 1. order the array in `asc`
 2. filter the pairs' minimum number and store into an array
 3. sum the minimum number array
-4. got the right anwser
+4. got the right answer